qcc4cp/qcc/resources/quickstart.md

 >>>
 ```

-There is no error or warning message, which means this worked.
+There is no error or warning message, which means this worked and `PYTHONPATH` was set correctly to the root directory (`qcc`).
 We can double check:
 ```
 >>> print(tensor)
 <module 'src.lib.tensor' from '/Users/rhundt/qcc/src/lib/tensor.py'>